cosmos/iavl/docs/architecture/adr-001-flush-version.md

 Note, at no point do we delete `VersionMetadata` for any given version.
 We will expose an API that allows clients to fetch `VersionMetadata` for a given version so that any upstream business logic may rely on this new type (e.g. deleting snapshots).

+Finally, we will serialize the `VersionMetadata` type using Protocol Buffers and we will also utilize a write-through LRU cache within `nodeDB`.

 ## Consequences